- 10 hours or more of volunteer or paid experience in a physical therapy setting; written proof from

 remedial course(s) removes applicant for current Program entry.

-- Admission is open to all high school graduates, or holders of the General Equivalency
+- Admission is open to all high school graduates.

-the student must complete the entrance requirements described previously.
-Admission
+to the PTA program, the student must complete entrance requirements described previously.

 - To be employed in New York State, all graduate physical therapist assistants must